-Industrial Design at NJSOA is a four-year program leading to a Bachelor of Science degree.
-The first year curriculum is shared with the three other Art + Design programs - Fine Arts, Interior Design, and Digital Design.
+Industrial Design at the College of Architecture and Design (CoAD) is a four-year program leading to a Bachelor of Science degree.
+The first year curriculum is shared with the other majors in the School of Art + Design.
 This common curriculum provides a broad design foundation and instills a sense of community among industrial design students and their peers in the school.